28 May 2025

 Event Wrap

-Thank you for attending the 2025 Future of Engineering Summit!
+Thank you for attending the 2025 Future of Engineering Summit and lunch announcement.